-The transfer of the unclaimed benefits in the fund to the unclaimed benefit preservation fund is an accrual event for income tax purposes.
-The transferring fund has an obligation to apply for a tax directive on the transfer of these unclaimed benefits to the unclaimed benefit pension preservation fund or unclaimed benefit provident preservation fund.
-An amount equal to the value of an unclaimed benefit to be transferred to the unclaimed benefit.The transferring fund did not have to apply for a tax directive for any transfer done under the provision of section 14(1) of the Pension Funds Act before 1 March 2017.
-After 1 March 2017 the transferring fund must apply for a tax directive in respect of all transfers, irrespective of whether the transfer was done under the provisions of section 14 of the Pension Funds Act or not.
+The transfer of the unclaimed benefits in the fund to the unclaimed benefit preservation fund is an accrual event for income tax purposes.26 The transferring pension fund, pension preservation fund, provident fund and provident preservation fund has an obligation to apply for a tax directive on the transfer of these unclaimed benefits to the unclaimed benefit pension preservation fund or unclaimed benefit provident preservation fund.27 An amount equal to the value of an unclaimed benefit to be transferred to the unclaimed benefit preservation fund will be allowed as a deduction against the lump sum benefit.28 The transferring pension fund, pension preservation fund, provident fund and provident preservation fund did not have to apply for a tax directive for any transfer done under section 14(1) of the Pension Funds Act29 before 1 March 2017.
+After 1 March 2017 the transferring pension fund, pension fund, pension preservation fund, provident fund and provident preservation fund must apply for a tax directive in respect of all transfers, irrespective of whether the transfer was done under section 14 of the Pension Funds Act.